mangr3n/ai_coding_os/README.md

 - Adhere to user-defined coding preferences and standards
 - Maintain consistent code quality and best practices

+## Caveat - FOR HUMANS
+This is a theory, put into practice.
+Some of this works.
+It is being actively used with Windsurf (and Claude) by me.
+I've included a couple of other peoples work in here.
+Use at your own risk.
+If you have any suggestions, please reach out.

+This is *rough, rough, rough*.
+I'm trying to work out how to be concise and precise.
+I'm trying to workout what CAN be done, with the current state of AI, in order to better help me, but to setup the AI for success in helping me.

 ## Installation

 ### Quick Install (Recommended)